node-formidable/formidable/README.md

 ### .parse(request, callback)

 Parses an incoming Node.js `request` containing form data.
-If `callback` is provided, all fields and files are collected and passed to the callback:
+If `callback` is provided, all fields and files are collected and passed to the callback.

 ```js
 const formidable = require('formidable');